kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise4_answer3.rst

 Answer: Exercise 4.3
 ====================

-You should be able to see the QSM map produced by Star-QSM is less noisy compraed to the TKD result.
+You should be able to see the QSM map produced by Star-QSM is less noisy compared to the TKD result.

 When looking to the difference map (see below), you can see that the main difference is the so-called more pronounced streaking artefact present in the TKD QSM map (which can be identified in the sagittal and coronal views).